base-org/web/apps/base-docs/base-camp/docs/erc-721-token/erc-721-sbs.md

 hide_table_of_contents: false
 ---

 Punks, Apes, and birds of all kinds.
 You've heard about them, seen them, and may even be lucky enough to own a famous NFT.
 Or maybe you've just bought into a random collection and aren't sure what to do with your NFT.
 NFTs aren't really pictures, or anything else specific.
 They're a method of proving ownership of a digital asset.
-Anyone can right-click on a picture of a monkey and set it as their profile picture, but only the owner can use it with dapps that utilize web3 ownership.
+Anyone can right-click on a picture of a monkey and set it as their profile picture, but only the owner can use it with apps that utilize web3 ownership.

 The ERC-721 token standard is the underling technical specification that not only makes digital ownership possible, it provides a standardized way for marketplaces, galleries, and other sites to know how to interact with these digital items.